BrendaEgeland/minutes-agendas-newsletters/readme.txt

 * Upload pdfs of minutes, agendas and newsletters
 * Display a table of minutes, agendas and/or newsletters by month and year
 * Link to individual files

+= Shortcodes =

+[minagnews-table show="show-value" months_order="ASC|DESC" omit_empty=false|true id="id" class="class" attr="attr"]

+*	__show__: which types of documents to show, defined by the 'slug' for each document type in the plugin settings, or 'all' for all document types.
+For multiple document types, use a comma separated list (e.g., show=minutes,agendas).

+*	__months_order__: within a given year in the table, show the months in ascending order (ASC) or descending order (DESC)

+*	__omit_empty__: if a month in a given year has no documents, should that month be omitted from the table?
+Defaults to false.

+*	__year__: which years to display.
+You can enter a specific year, a comma-separated list of years, a range, or use the keywords 'current' for the current year or 'previous' for the previous year.
+Valid examples:year=2008

+	year=2005-2009

+	year=2005,2007,2011

+	year=2004,2007-2008

+	year=current

+	year=previous,current

+	year=all

+*	__id__: the id to be applied to the table

+*	__class__: the class to be applied to the table, default is minagnews_tbl

+*	__attr__: additional attributes to be applied, e.g., "width='100%'".
+This string will be added as is to the table tag.
+The table defaults to cellspacing='0' cellpadding='4' width='100%' unless overridden with attr="attr"

+[minagnews-link doctype="doctype" date="date" id="id" class="class" ]

+* __doctype__: the document type slug, as specified in the plugin settings

+* __date__: the date of the document, e.g., 2012-04-12, or 'latest' for the most current document of the given type

+* __id__: id to be applied to the link

+*	__class__: class to be applied to the link

+If invalid data is provided in the shortcode, a link will not be created.
+However, the document does not need to exist in order for the shortcode to be created (unless 'latest' is selected as the date).

 == Installation ==